opennextjs/opennextjs-aws/README.md

 1. The community contributions to OpenNext allows it to have better feature support.

-1. Amplify's NextJS hosting is a black box.
+1. Amplify's Next.js hosting is a black box.
 Resources are not deployed to your AWS account.
 All Amplify users share the same CloudFront CDN owned by the Amplify team.
 This prevents you from customizing the setup, and customization is important if you are looking for Vercel-like features.

 1. Amplify's implementation is closed-source.
 Bug fixes often take much longer to get fixed as you have to go through AWS support.
 And you are likely to encounter more quirks when hosting Next.js anywhere but Vercel.